ClementPinard/depth-dataset-builder/README.md

     Or use CloudCompare : https://www.cloudcompare.org/doc/wiki/index.php?title=Alignment_and_Registration
     Best results were maintened with these consecutive steps :
-    - Crop the /path/georef_dense.ply cloud, otherwise the Octomap will be very inefficient, and the cloud usually has very far outliers
+    - Crop the /path/georef_dense.ply cloud, otherwise the Octomap will be very inefficient, and the cloud usually has very far outliers.
+See [Cross section](https://www.cloudcompare.org/doc/wiki/index.php?title=Cross_Section).
-    - Apply noise filtering on cropped cloud
+    - Apply noise filtering on cropped cloud .
+See [Noise filter](https://www.cloudcompare.org/doc/wiki/index.php?title=Noise_filter).
+    - (Optional, especially if the frames are gps localized) Manually apply a rough registration with point pair picking.
+See [Align](https://www.cloudcompare.org/doc/wiki/index.php?title=Align).
-    - Apply fine registration, with final overlap of 50%, scale adjustment, and Enable farthest point removal
+    - Apply fine registration, with final overlap of 50%, scale adjustment, and Enable farthest point removal.
+See [ICP](https://www.cloudcompare.org/doc/wiki/index.php?title=ICP)
-    - Save inverse of resulting registration
+    - Save resulting registration matrix

     For the fine registration part, as said earlier, the aligned cloud is the reconstruction and the reference cloud is the lidar